What are Cloud auto attendants?

 - A Microsoft Teams user who has a Phone System license that is Enterprise Voice-enabled or has Calling Plans assigned to them.
 You can set it up so the person calling in can be sent to voicemail.
 To do this, select a Person in your company and set this person's calls to be automatically forwarded directly to voicemail.

 The name of every menu option becomes a speech-recognition keyword if speech recognition has been enabled.
-For example, callers can say "One" to select the menu option mapped to key 1, or they can simply say "Sales" to select the same menu option named "Sales."
+For example, callers can say "One" to select the menu option mapped to key 1, or they can say "Sales" to select the same menu option named "Sales."

 To set up an auto attendant and the menu options, go Set up a Cloud auto attendant.